Kamalteja9493/OBJECT-DETECTION-FOR-HOME-SECURITY/readme.txt

-# Object Detection for Home Security - Final Project (CSE 573)
+# Object Detection for Home Security

-##Team members:
-- Venkata Mani Sai Praneeth Chidella (UBID: vchidell)
-- Reddy Kamal Teja Thota (UBID: reddykam)

 ---